About me

 I returned to school so that I could become a professor.
 I was accepted into a top school of social work and awarded a fellowship from the National Institute of Mental Health to study mental health services.

-I graduated with PhD from Washington University in St. Louis.
+I graduated with a PhD from Washington University in St. Louis.

 Home again